CSC207-UofT/course-project-purplemongoose/phase1/specification.md

 **When using the program, the user has the ability to:**

-- Sign up and log in to their profile
+- Sign up and Log in to their own individual kard profile
 - View and change their own digital business card
 - Share their business card with others
 - Navigate through their saved business cards